usecannon/cannon/packages/website/content/docs.md

 # Cannon Documentation

-Cannon is a CLI (compatible with [Foundry](https://github.com/foundry-rs/foundry) and [Hardhat](https://hardhat.org/])) that allows you to configure your protocol's contracts, initialization scripts, and on-chain dependencies in Cannonfiles.
-Cannonfiles are built into packages, which can be published to the registry (backed on Ethereum and IPFS).
-Packages can be run on local nodes, deployed to live chains, and imported into other Cannonfiles.
+Cannon is a smart contract deployment tool and package manager.
+It draws inspiration from Terraform, Docker, and npm.
+Users define **Cannonfiles**, which specify a desired state of blockchain (local, testnet, or mainnet).
+For example, you might want to _deploy_ a smart contract and _invoke_ a function on it to set some configuration.
+You can also _import_ packages to connect protocol which depend on one another.

+Then, you can use Cannon to **build** a blockchain into the state specified by the Cannonfile.
+This process works the same for local development, testnets, forks, and mainnet deployments.
+Deployments can be shared as packages via the decentralized package manager.

+There are many different use cases for Cannon:

+- Front-end Development - Developers can easily download a package, run it on a local node, and retrieve the addresses and ABIs.
+When it's ready for production, the front-end application can simply use the addresses from the package which correspond to the user's network.
+- Smart Contract Development - Developers can set up environments with all of their smart contracts configured however they’d like and also import other packages for integrations.
+- QA/Testing - Development builds can be used and inspected prior to deployment to ensure implementations are accurate and robust.
+- Protocol Deployment, Upgrades, and Configuration - When smart contracts are ready for deployment (or upgrade), the same Cannonfiles used in development and testing can be built on remote networks.
+- Continuous Integration - Testing pipelines can rely on Cannon to create nodes for integration and E2E tests.
+- GitOps - Cannonfiles can be managed in git such that an organization can maintain a clear 'source of truth' for the deployment state.

-## Getting Started
+## Command-line Tool

-### Quick Start

-Get started by running the following command:
+To get started, run

 ```bash
 npx @usecannon/cli synthetix
 ```

-This command will download the latest [synthetix package](/packages/synthetix) into your local cannon directory (`~/.local/share/cannon`) and start an [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil) node with it.
-Run `npx @usecannon/cli --help` for more information or see documentation for the [run](#run) command below.
+This command will download the latest [synthetix package](/packages/synthetix) from the package registry and run it on a local node.
+See _run_ in the Cannon Commands section below for more information.

-You can also install Cannon globally (instead of using npx) with `npm install -g @usecannon/cli`.
-Then use `cannon` in place of `npx @usecannon/cli`.
+## Package Manager

+Builds are created as packages which contain all the deployment results and build settings for your chain.
+Based on your local system configuration, these packages are uploaded as blobs to IPFS.
+You can share packages by either sending the IPFS Qm hash, or by registering the package on-chain with our registry contract.

-### Install Hardhat Plug-in
+## Hardhat Plug-in

+The Hardhat plug-in wraps the command-line tool to automatically use defaults from a project's Hardhat configuration file.

 If you’re using Cannon with Hardhat, you can install the Hardhat plug-in `hardhat-cannon`.
-If you’re using Foundry, you can skip this.

 ```bash
 npm install hardhat-cannon